Projects

 • Justify your workplace expenses and budget allocations

-We’ve compiled a list of the key workplace metrics and baseline standards that we recommend every organisation should implement in 2023.
+We’ve compiled a list of the key workplace design metrics and baseline standards that we recommend every organisation should implement.

 Workplace densities refer to the average floorspace (in sq ft or m2) per full-time member of staff.
 Most governments actually have average workplace density recommendations and these do vary, however we recommend making your own target range.
 This means each of your offices have a number metric to be measured against and ensure operational safety, comfort and consistency across your team.